How To Break a Weight Loss Plateau – Without Starving Yourself

 - Follow a bodyweight program, such as this classic 7-minute workout.

 - Get some dumbbells at home and follow along with a Youtube trainer at home.

 Flowing on from the previous point: You must change something in your exercise routine.

-If you walk a lot, then try jogging, or swimming, or cycling — anything that will change the way your body is working.
+If you walk a lot, try jogging, swimming, or cycling — anything that will change how your body works.

-If you are doing low intensity cardio work, then try some high intensity (short duration) exercise.
+If you are doing low-intensity cardio work, try some high-intensity (short duration) exercise.

-For example: instead of your normal slow jog – run as fast as you can for 30 seconds then walk for 30 seconds.
-Do this 4 times in the middle of your jog.
+For example: instead of your usual slow jog – run as fast as you can for 30 seconds, then walk for 30 seconds.
+Do this four times in the middle of your jog.

-Some of us happen to like dancing around the room knocking over coffee tables and other assorted future.
+Some of us like to dance around the room, knocking over coffee tables and other assorted furniture.